+Slow down.
+How often do you hear that these days?
 We live in a fast-changing world, one that often seems to value quick reaction over deep reflection.
 Who has time to slow down in a world where we measure time in tweet- and Instagram-sized chunks?

+I went all the way to Israel only to find myself at home.
 Ontario Premier Kathleen Wynne invited me, along with Malcolm Campbell, U of G’s vice-president (research), on a provincial life sciences trade mission to Israel in May.
 Malcolm Campbell, U of G’s vice-president (research), also attended.